AliC13/Automotive-Protocols/uds-discovery.md

 <br><br>
 This walkthrough only traverses one of the many possible paths to do recon on the different modules and services available for a complete recon all the remaining modules and services within the modules plus subfuntions would have to be discovered and played with.
 <br>
-Just to give another quick example if we do a service discovery on module 7e0:<br>
+Just to give another quick example if we do a service discovery on module 7e0:
+<br><br>
 Supported service 0x01: Unknown service<br>
 Supported service 0x04: Unknown service<br>
 Supported service 0x09: Unknown service<br>